 The sculptural design language is realized by the use of an innovative digital fabrication technology that allows to 3D print very detailed concrete geometries in a very fast time.
 The concept is to use the new technology developed by incremental3d for a complex freeform design by Philipp Aduatz and show the new possibilities of creating complex shapes in an application for furniture design.
 It is further the aim to show the synergy of the experimental and scientific approach on design by Philipp Aduatz with a company that has developed a new technology and looking for applications.

-For the Digital Chaiselongue a negative mould was first 3D printed from concrete.
-Afterwards the complete geometry was printed in less than one hour onto the mould.
+For the Digital Chaiselongue a three-dimensional base plate was first 3D printed from concrete.
+Afterwards the complete geometry was printed in less than one hour onto the plate.
 To provide sufficient tensile strength, carbon fibres are inserted in sensitive areas.
-The seating area was finished using a UV-resistant polyurethane coating in delicate handcraft, this should demonstrate that craft and digital technologies can coexist for the purpose of innovation in the 21st century in harmony.
+The seating area was finished by polishing in delicate handcraft, this should demonstrate that craft and digital technologies can coexist for the purpose of innovation in the 21st century in harmony.